 , Scotland, General of the parliamentary forces during the English Civil War; Robert Balfour, 4th of Balbirnie (1698-1767); Sir Michael Balfour of Burleigh; Sir James Balfour, 1st Baronet

-(1600-1658), Scottish annalist and antiquary, Lord Lyon King...
-Another 80 words (6 lines of text) are included under the topic Early Balfort Notables in all our PDF Extended History products and printed products wherever possible.
+(1600-1658), Scottish annalist and antiquary, Lord Lyon King of Arms from 1650-1658; Sir James Balfour (1525-1583) Lord Pittendreich, Scottish judge and politician, who...
+Another 65 words (5 lines of text) are included under the topic Early Balfort Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Balfort family to Ireland